-13. Net (loss) income per share attributable to Class A Common Stockholders and unaudited pro forma net loss per share attributable to Class A Common Stockholders
+13. Net (loss) income per share attributable to Class A Common Stockholders

 Net loss per share attributable to Class A Common Stockholders

 For the year ended December 31, 2018, the Company reported a net loss attributable to Class A Common Stockholders of \$21.3 million.
 For the year ended December 31, 2019, as a result of the Equity Transactions, the Company reported net income attributable to Class A Common Stockholders of \$26.4 million.
 The basic and diluted (loss) income per share attributable to Class A Common Stockholders for the years ended December 31, 2018 and 2019 are computed as follows (in thousands, except for share and per share data):